Vyral/nate-martinez-recruiting/_posts/2020-03-30-nates-monday-morning-message-volume-1001.md

 “People who have good relationships at home are more effective in the marketplace.” - Zig Ziglar

-“To keep the body in good health is a duty... otherwise we shall not be able to keep our mind strong and clear.” - Buddha
+“To keep the body in good health is a duty… otherwise we shall not be able to keep our mind strong and clear.” - Buddha

 Nate Martinez, RE/MAX Professionals<br>www.joinremaxprofessionalsaz.com<br>623-362-3000<br>consult@rmxprofessionals.com